magdanat/info-441-finalproject/README.md

 }
 ```

-*Drawing Board*
+#### Drawing Board

-`drawing_board`: This would represent a single drawing board with all the coordinates corresponding to where each mark is for the drawing
+'drawing_board': This would represent a single drawing board with all the coordinates corresponding to where each mark is for the drawing

 ```go
 {